 Researching policies and companies can get overwhelming and tiring.
 At one point, you’ll narrow it down to two or three options.
 Each will have distinctive pros and cons.
 This will make your final decision even harder to make.

 At this point, it’s tempting to put this project aside and go do something fun like thinking of creative ways to increase your rental’s profits.
 But remember the risks of not buying insurance and consider that this isn’t something you need to do often.
-Once you get it done, you don’t have to think about for a few more years.
+Once you get it done, you don’t have to think about it for a few more years.

 Vacation rental insurance is a must if you want to safely and securely rent out your property.
 It’s one of those things that you pay for and hope you’ll never use, but are thankful for when you do.
-Do the research and find the best policy for your needs.